gzachariadis/Pi-Hole/README.md

 - [Building a PiHole for Privacy and Performance](https://thesmashy.medium.com/building-a-pihole-for-privacy-and-performance-f762dbcb66e5)
 - [Securing PiHole](https://discourse.pi-hole.net/t/securing-pihole/1155)

+## Redundancy

-## Dual Setup
+### Dual Setup

-A second PiHole will be for redundancy, not for DNS balancing.
+A second PiHole is used for redundancy, not for DNS balancing.
 Depending on your network and with two Pi-Holes running in parallel, the split between the two Pi-Holes is not predictable or controllable, although the first Pi-Hole listed as DNS usually receives the majority of the traffic.

 You won't have any control over the load balance if both Pi-Holes serve your entire network.
 But, you will have instant redundancy if one of the two Pi-Holes goes offline.

+## Privacy

-## Unbound
+### Unbound

 - [Unbound Config](https://gist.github.com/Overbryd/ab15ee86c58260cb6d0be634a4c58057)